radiomic/CLEARtrial2/index.md

 CLEAR, which stands for CheckList for EvaluAtion of Radiomics research, is a meticulously crafted, step-by-step reporting guideline endorsed by the European Society of Radiology (ESR) and the European Society of Medical Imaging Informatics (EuSoMII).
 Developed by a modified Delphi method, it sets the standard for transparent and comprehensive reporting in radiomics research.
 The CLEAR statement can be accessed [here](https://insightsimaging.springeropen.com/articles/10.1186/s13244-023-01415-8).

 ## What to Expect from CLEAR-E3?
 CLEAR-E3 is not just another document—it's a curated collection of good examples sourced from the literature.
 Each example is accompanied by detailed explanations and elaborations, offering insights that go beyond the surface.
-It's your go-to guide for mastering the art of CLEAR compliance.

 ## Maximize Your Benefits from CLEAR and CLEAR-E3!
 To make the most of this online resource, we strongly recommend referring to the [CLEAR-E3 publication]().
 By doing so, you unlock the full potential of CLEAR and CLEAR-E3, helping your research meet the highest standards.